atzberg/mango-selm/README.md

 **Quick Start**

-To install in Python use
+To install pre-compiled package for Python use

 ```pip install selm-lammps```